konstructio/kubefirst/docs/tooling/kubefirst-cli.md

 Flags:
 --admin-email string        The email address for the administrator as well as for Lets-Encrypt certificate emails.
 --aws-assume-role string    Instead of using AWS IAM user credentials, AWS AssumeRole feature generates role based credentials, more at https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html.
---aws-nodes-spot            nodes spot on AWS EKS compute nodes --clean                     delete any local kubefirst content ~/.kubefirst, ~/.k1 --cloud string              the cloud to provision infrastructure in --cluster-name string       the cluster name, used to identify resources on cloud provider (default "kubefirst") --dry-run                   set to dry-run mode, no changes done on cloud provider selected --github-host string        Github URL (default "github.com") --github-org string         Github Org of repos --github-owner string       Github owner of repos --github-user string        Github user --gitops-branch string      version/branch used on git clone - former: version-gitops flag --gitops-owner string       git owner of gitops, this may be a user or a org to support forks for testing (default "kubefirst")
+--aws-nodes-spot            Nodes spot on AWS EKS compute nodes.
+--clean                     Delete any local Kubefirst content ~/.kubefirst, ~/.k1.
+--cloud string              The cloud in which to provision infrastructure.
+--cluster-name string       The cluster name, used to identify resources on cloud provider (default "kubefirst").
+--dry-run                   Set to dry-run mode - no changes done on cloud provider selected.
+--github-host string        Github URL (default "github.com") --github-org string         Github Org of repos --github-owner string       Github owner of repos --github-user string        Github user --gitops-branch string      Version/branch used on Git clone - former: version-gitops flag.
---gitops-repo string        version/branch used on git clone (default "gitops") -h, --help                      help for init --hosted-zone-name string   the domain to provision the kubefirst platform in --metaphor-branch string    version/branch used on git clone - former: version-gitops flag --profile string            AWS profile located at ~/.aws/config (default "default") --region string             the region to provision the cloud resources in (default "eu-west-1") --s3-suffix string          unique identifier for s3 buckets --template-tag string       fallback tag used on git clone.
+--gitops-owner string       Git owner of GitOps - this may be a user or an org to support forks for testing (default "kubefirst").
+--gitops-repo string        Version/branch used on Git clone (default "gitops").
+-h, --help                  Help for init.
+--hosted-zone-name string   The domain in which to provision the Kubefirst platform.
+--metaphor-branch string    Version/branch used on Git clone - former: version-gitops flag.
+--profile string            AWS profile located at ~/.aws/config (default "default").
+--region string             The region in which to provision the cloud resources (default "eu-west-1").
+--s3-suffix string          Unique identifier for S3 buckets.
+--template-tag string       Fallback tag used on Git clone.
-Details: if "gitops-branch" is provided, branch("gitops-branch") has precedence and installer will attempt to clone branch("gitops-branch") first, if it fails, then fallback it will attempt to clone the tag provided at "template-tag" flag (default "1.8.6") --use-telemetry             installer will not send telemetry about this installation (default true)
+Details: If "gitops-branch" is provided, branch("gitops-branch") has precedence and the installer will attempt to clone the branch("gitops-branch") first, if it fails, then it will attempt to clone the tag provided at "template-tag" flag (default "1.8.6").
+--use-telemetry             Installer will not send telemetry about this installation (default true).
 ```

 ### cluster create

-Cluster Level operations like create a new cluster provisioned with all kubefirst goodies.
+Cluster Level operations like **create a new cluster** provisioned with all Kubefirst goodies.

 ```
 Usage: